sutt/git-test/newf/readme.md

 		What I remember most about September 11th was for looking to others for a response.
 What would the grown-ups do?
 What pores would temporarily flare open in the authority structures and would we see the secret M.O. inside it?

-		First week of high school, low man on the totem pole, but also the most hopeful and wide eyed.
+		First week fof high school, low man on the totem pole, but also the most hopeful and wide eyed.

 		Canada rape case
 		https://www.allthink.com/1531958